The Trabuc caves in the Cévennes

 As you immerse yourself underground, you’ll be able to take command of the large lake room and operate the projectors for incredible lighting effects.

 At the end of the day, take part in the ” double visit ” for a unique experience.
 Follow in the footsteps of the first explorer with your own carbide lamp, accompanied by your guide all the same!
-Admire the contrast when the cave is lit only by the glow of a flame, or when it is revealed under modern lights.
+Admire the contrast when the cave is illuminated only by the glow of a flame, or when it is revealed under modern lights.

 To go even further (provided you’re in good physical condition), try the ” underground safari ” tour for 4 hours of discovery off the beaten track.
 A journey to the center of the earth you won’t soon forget!

 To cool off and enjoy the pleasures of water, head for the Gardon river near the grotto.
-At the gateway to the Cévennes, the Gardon valley is an ideal playground for nature lovers, hikers and river swimmers.
+At the gateway to the Cévennes, the Gardon valley is also an ideal playground for nature lovers, hikers and river swimmers.

 Camping near the Trabuc caves